faguil/protein-motif-searching_neuropeptides/README.md

       sudo cp pfscan /usr/local/bin/

+If for any reason, the binary file is not executable, run the following command before copying pfscan to /usr/local/bin

+	chmod +x pfscan

 To run protein_motif_searching.pl script, a copy of the PROSITE database is needed.
 This database is also provided in this repository (i.e., prosite.dat.gz).
 First, you need to unzip the prosite.dat.gz

       gunzip prosite.dat.gz